Accommodation

 Hard work weekend

-The weekend had the annual alpaca scheduled.
-In the morning we went outside to put up a temporary electric fence to funnel them all into the little yard in front of the when we noticed the missing top fence wire in Rusty’s paddock.
+The weekend had the annual alpaca shearing scheduled.
+In the morning we went outside to put up a temporary electric fence to funnel them all into the little yard in front of the shelter when we noticed the missing top fence wire in Rusty’s paddock.

 The wire tensioner was gone and nowhere to be found, the wire was all ripped off half a dozen posts and was laying in the paddock.
 Mr Rusty was bleeding from a number of cuts and punctures.
 Silly horse must have ripped the wire off and got tangled in it – however he did it.